 We will invite Distinguished Visiting Professorships to help lead our programmes.
 These scientists will be chosen because of their international reputation in new and emerging fields of cosmology and gravitation.
 Their input will ensure that the outreach work remains informed by the most recent cosmology research from around the world.

 We will encourage excellence in a future generation of cosmologists through Advanced Research and Post-Doctoral Fellowships.
-Appointing the brightest young researchers will ensure a dynamic research core at CTC.
+Appointing the brightest young researchers will ensure a dynamic research core at CTC and we especially value longer-term five-year appointments.
 We have an outstanding record of attracting high-calibre candidates who can fulfil import roles not fully covered by faculty members.

-We will support innovation in numerical cosmology and relativity through the COSMOS supercomputer.
-CTC hosts and operates the COSMOS@DiRAC supercomputer, a world-leading national STFC facility.
-To foster exploitation of these resources, we aim to support post-doctoral researchers and programmers in computational cosmology and relativity.
+We will support innovation in numerical cosmology and relativity through the COSMOS supercomputer, a world-leading national facility hosted by CTC.
+In 2014 we were awarded the status of Intel Parallel Computing Centre, in recognition of our leadership in high performance computing, and supporting this work through direct links to Intel programming and engineering teams and early access to many-core technologies (Xeon Phi).
+To foster exploitation of these resources and to expand our existing expertise, we aim to support post-doctoral researchers and programmers in computational cosmology and relativity.

 We aim to simultaneously communicate our advances to the wider public and inspire the next generation of young scientists.
-We are privileged to have Stephen Hawking as exemplar, combining scientific excellence with the ability to reach a huge audience.
-Eminent CTC visitors who are gifted communicators will offer webcast popular lectures, wile we also develop exciting and interactive online resources about The Origin of the Universe.
-With this grand vision of cosmology, we want to inspire scientific curiosity in young people all around the world and even to help find the next Stephen Hawking.
+Cosmology is an area of huge public fascination.
+We are privileged to have Stephen Hawking as exemplar, combining scientific excellence with the ability to reach a huge audience, demonstrated at events such as the London Paralympic Opening Ceremony.
+John Barrow also stands high above his peers in being able to communicate to the wider public about science and mathematics through his many popular books and lectures.
+Both Professor Hawking and Professor Barrow, as well as other members of staff, will take part in outreach programmes, inspiring scientific curiosity in people all around the world and maybe even helping to find the next Stephen Hawking.